neilspage/FCUtils/README.md

-# FCBashUtils
+# FCUtils
-Bash Utils for my work at FluentCommerce.
+Bash and Java Utils for my work at FluentCommerce.